Brand System / Automotive / Sports Cars / 1952-present

 Short Answer

 Lotus and the Lightweight Discipline That Made Handling The Brand is a brand system case about Lotus in 1952-present.
-Lotus made subtraction feel like performance, not compromise.
-A brand can own a constraint when the customer feels the benefit.
+Lotus made subtraction read as like performance, not compromise.
+A brand can own a constraint when the customer reads the benefit.
 Lotus made low weight, handling, racing proof, and driver connection carry the same product standard.

 - Lotus says Colin Chapman founded the Lotus Engineering Company in 1952.